nfagerlund/camping_food/dinner.md

 Bag 2:
 - 150g spaghetti
+    - "thick spaghetti" works best!
+It still tastes like a pasta shape when smashed into 2" lengths.
+    - Do not attempt angel hair.
+The worst.

 Bag 3:
 - dried pasta sauce... something that looks like the right amount, ground to powder. maybe like 40g (is what we are trying for olympics - half a jar dried)